muziFiona/Advanced-Creative-Coding-1/session7.md

 * Try to memorise the GLSL code (JUST the GLSL section after the part marked "PUT YOUR GLSL CODE HERE" and before the part marked "END OF GLSL CODE")

-Working on your own, delete the GLSL code (JUST the GLSL section after the part marked "PUT YOUR GLSL CODE HERE" and before the part marked "END OF GLSL CODE")

-Try to rewrite it from memory so it works the same way.
-Once you can rewrite it from memory, move on.

 * Next, fork this document:

 https://mimicproject.com/code/3dd25d78-374d-2826-a569-9400ae357ac2